guilhemmarchand/nmon-for-splunk/README.txt

-##Scenario 2 "Cluster Distributed Environment": Each member of Splunk Cluster (master, peers, deployment server and search heads) will be monitored using Nmon, Cluster clients will have the Forwarder App deployed to collect Nmon data and send them to Cluster##
+##Scenario 2 "Cluster Distributed Environment": Each member of Splunk Cluster (master, peers, deployment server and search heads) will be monitored using Nmon, client hosts will have the Forwarder App deployed to collect Nmon data and send them to the Cluster##

  ![](79b2cd30-de71-11e3-9cc2-02b791857185.png)